voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 ![Super Admin UI](/images/teams/cas/cas_api_docs.png)

-This is where you configure the deployment wide configuration of FiftyOne Teams.
-When logging into FiftyOne Teams itself as an admin you are in the context of an organization, and settings there only apply to that organization.
-On the other hand, the Super Admin UI allows you to administer all organizations, and global configuration such as Identity Providers, Session timeouts, and JS hooks.
+The Super Admin UI contains FiftyOne Teams deployment wide configurations.
+When logging into FiftyOne Teams as an admin, you are in the context of an organization.Settings are scoped by organization and only apply to that organization.
+The Super Admin UI allows you to administer all organizations and global configurations (Identity Providers, Session timeouts, and JS hooks).

-> NOTE: in v1.6.0 the Super Admin is only available in
+> **NOTE**: In v1.6.0, the Super Admin UI is only available in
 > [internal mode](#internal-mode)

 ![Sign In to CAS](/images/teams/cas/cas_sign_in.png)

-To login to this application navigate to **$YOUR_FIFTYONE_TEAMS_URL/cas/configurations** and provide the `FIFTYONE_AUTH_SECRET` in the top right of the screen to login. **NOTE: you should have provided the value to `FIFTYONE_AUTH_SECRET` during installation or upgrade.**
+To login to this application navigate to `https://<YOUR_FIFTYONE_TEAMS_URL>/cas/configurations`.
+In the top right of the screen, and provide the `FIFTYONE_AUTH_SECRET` to login.

+> **NOTE**: The value of `FIFTYONE_AUTH_SECRET` should be set prior to
+> installation or upgrade.

 (identity-providers)=

-## Identity Providers
+## Identity Providers (IdP)

-In internal mode you can use either the CAS REST API or Super Admin UI to configure FiftyOne teams to authenticate users directly against OIDC or OAuth compatible Identity Providers.
+In [internal mode](#internal-mode), use the CAS REST API or Super Admin UI to configure FiftyOne teams to authenticate users via OIDC or OAuth2 compatible Identity Providers.
 Below is an example configuration for KeyCloak as an Identity Provider.

 ```json
 {